karan-shergill/hld101/notes/system_design_patterns/systems_that_needs_to_scale_writes.md

-# Manage Write Heavy System
+# Systems that need to scale WRITEs

 - [Sharding (Horizontal Partitioning)](#sharding-horizontal-partitioning)
   - [Why Use Sharding?](#why-use-sharding)